-The research activity of the Center will focus on the development of an integrated framework for understanding the dynamics of innovation and entrepreneurship, with a particular interest on how to apply best practices and new ideas to the local ecosystem.
+The research activity of the Center focus on the development of an integrated framework for understanding the dynamics of innovation and entrepreneurship, with a particular interest on how to apply best practices and new ideas to the local ecosystem.
 The innovation process is studied according to a systemic approach.
 In this perspective, the research activities are oriented at investigating not only the characteristics of innovative start-ups, but also the role of different stakeholders (large corporations, financial institutions, regulatory bodies, universities and public research centres, incubators) that contribute to shape the environmental conditions of local entrepreneurial ecosystems.

 1. Digital transformation